danielnolan/danielnolan.github.com/_posts/2018-03-13-deploy-your-jekyll-site-to-gh-pages-with-travis-ci-for-free.md

 ---
 layout: post
-title: Deploy Your Blog to Github Pages With Travis CI for Free
+title: Deploy Your Jekyll Site to Github Pages With Travis CI for Free

 categories:
 - Ruby